Home Spark

 • set spark.sql.adaptive.enabled to true for this (it should be enabled by default in new versions), and rest of the optimizations discussed in this sections will be automatically enabled

-• crazy granular configurations can be seen here, use documentation for specific configuration, just learning things from theoretical perspective for now
+• crazy granular configurations can be seen here for all three optimizations, use documentation for specific configuration, just learning things from theoretical perspective for now

 Dynamically Deciding Shuffle Partitions